 See Also:Cassandra: Backups, Security and a Forgotten Firmware Password (1) - Withdrawal Symptoms

-Graham K. Rogers teaches at the Faculty of Engineering, Mahidol University in Thailand where he is also Assistant Dean.
+Graham K. Rogers teaches at the Faculty of Engineering, Mahidol University in Thailand.
 He wrote in the Bangkok Post, Database supplement on IT subjects.
 For the last seven years of Database he wrote a column on Apple and Macs.

 For further information, e-mail to